 Build a relationship

-Although contractors and subcontractors are temporary employees, they also yearn for the same task identity and job fulfilment that employees within the organization desire.
+Although independent contractors and subcontractors are temporary employees, they also yearn for the same task identity and job fulfilment that employees within the organization desire.
 So avoid heavily relying on email to communicate with your contractors and subcontractors.
-People like people, so meet in-person whenever possible to communicate feedback.
+People like interacting with other people, so meet in-person whenever possible to communicate feedback.
 This will help to establish rapport and build a relationship that can last long after the project has been completed.
 Many contractors also bring a network of contacts, and can add value by consulting for you after the original assignment.
-Communicating throughout the process will allow the contractor or subcontractor to feel more satisfied by his/her job and in turn, come back to you the next time you need him/her.
+Communicating throughout the process will allow the contractor or subcontractor to feel more satisfied by his/her job and in turn, come back to you the next time you need work done.

 By keeping these management tips in mind, you can ensure a good working relationship with the next independent contractor or subcontractor that you hire.